 We hope that by now, you must be ahead of the classification vs clustering in data mining debate.
 Read on to see how clustering is applicable in the real world.

-Data patterns that are odd or abnormal can be found via clustering.
+Clustering can find odd or abnormal data patterns.
 This information can then be used for fraud detection, network intrusion detection, or predictive maintenance.
-For instance, machine learning based clustering is used to detect fraud in credit card transactions, a significant challenge for financial institutions.
+For instance, machine learning-based clustering is used to detect fraud in credit card transactions, a significant challenge for financial institutions.

 For instance, the famous PAM50 clustering algorithm is used in gene analysis to identify and analyze the genetic information that synthesizes proteins.